Intersection/cg-cinder-templates/README.markdown

 Obviously, this is only for Mac (soon, iOS) development with Cinder.

+Create the folder: ~/Library/Developer/Xcode/Templates/ and cd to that folder.
-Clone this repo to ~/Library/Developer/Xcode/Templates/ - this will likely cause conflicts with any other templates you have created in that location - untested.
+Clone this repo to ~/Library/Developer/Xcode/Templates/ so it lives in ~/Library/Developer/Xcode/Templates/CinderTemplates.

 NOTE ON KINECT TEMPLATES
 --------------------------